-In August you and your parents will be invited to attend an interview with your Careers Teacher.
+In August we will organise an interview with your Careers Teacher.
 This will give you an opportunity to discuss your options in the light of your GCSE results and finalise details of your programme in consultation with members of the careers staff.